-The Complainant has not at any time authorised or licensed the Respondent to use "BOURSORAMA" as a domain name, business or trading name, trade mark or in any other way.
+The Panel accepts that, in the absence of rebuttal from the Respondent, the Complainant has not at any time authorised or licensed the Respondent to use "BOURSORAMA" as a domain name, business or trading name, trade mark or in any other way.
 In addition, nothing in the record shows any bona fide offering of goods or services from the disputed domain name on the part on the Respondent before the submission of the Complaint.